drshahizan/HPDP/2526/project/p2/Code Cookies/readme.md

 Several open-source tools and libraries were used throughout the implementation of the project.
 Each technology performs a specific role within the sentiment analysis pipeline.
 The tools and its purposes are attached in the table below.

-## 🛠️ Tools and Technologies

-The following tools and technologies were used throughout the development of the real-time sentiment analysis pipeline.

 | Tool | Purpose |
 |------|---------|
 | **Python** | Primary programming language used for implementing the data scraping, preprocessing, machine learning models, Kafka producer, and Spark streaming applications. |